Nirantar: Continuing Education Programmes (CEP) Admissions

 At the end of the course, the learners would be able to,

-• Utilize the learning experiences gained during the course, for their personal growth as leaders, for transformation and self empowerment.
+• Utilize the learning experiences gained during the course, for their personal growth as leaders, for transformation and self-empowerment.

-• Be self-motivated and skilled to reach out to more youth to engage in social and community work.
+• Be self-motivated and skilled to reach out to more youth to engage in social and

 • Apply the learnings to diverse social contexts and implement a range of strategies suitable in different environments (communitarian and organizational).

-The above mentioned learning outcomes will be developed in an academic curriculum which is based upon the following core values.
+The above-mentioned learning outcomes will be developed in an academic curriculum which is based upon the following core values.

 Core values: human dignity; social justice; non-violence; sustainability; democratic participation; equity; acceptance of diversity; practice of non-discrimination; people-centred;

-The dimensions of wellbeing and participation will be addressed in relation to the diverse categories through which society views youth based on class, caste, religion, gender, ability and location.
+The dimensions of wellbeing and participation will be addressed in relation to the diverse categories through which society views youth based on class, caste, religion, gender, ability, and location.

 Duration and Pedagogy of the Course

 Keeping in mind the principles of adult and lifelong learning, the Certificate will be a first step in the Certification process.
-It is proposed to bring in flexibility into system by allowing multiple exit options.
+It is proposed to bring in flexibility into system by allowing exit options.

 Thus, the course will be offered in a ladder manner, from Certificate level to a Diploma.